High rise skyscraper offering the best alternative investments

 Property

-Property is one of the oldest forms of investment available and has been popular for centuries, so why is it particularly attractive in 2024?
+Property is one of the oldest forms of investment available and has been popular for centuries, so is it particularly attractive in 2025?

-Growing at the fastest annual rate since 2004, average house prices in the UK reached a record high of £294,845 in June 2022.
-These rising house prices could signal an ideal time for investors to expand into the alternative asset class of property.
+Growing at the fastest annual rate since 2004, average house prices in the UK reached a record high of £299,138 in 2025.
+These rising house prices could signal a time for investors to expand into the alternative asset class of property.
+However, long standing rapid house price growth might have the opposite effect on some investors, especially those used to trading the financial markets.
+Traditionally, seeing a large sustained increase, with no real retracments could indicate a significantly overbought market.
+However, in the world of property, this might not apply at all.

 Particularly due to its essential nature, the residential housing market has long displayed the characteristic of being able to withstand periods of market turbulence more effectively than many other assets.